gal-forer/bi/README.md

 ## Notes:
 * I did the task on the weekend so, I assumed some stuff
 * I made a script for part one and an API for part two
+* I wasn't sure in the get part if it's one flight or all of them, so I did both
 * I did an upsert end point for part two, it wasn't clear from the text, and it was a post request not a put

 ## How to run